vectordotdev/timber-elixir/README.md

 ## Overview

-Elixir is an amazing langauge, but in the context of concurrent production environments, its logs make it difficult to obtain insight into your applications.
-They're noisy, unparseable, unreadable, and hard to use.
-Current logging systems built for ops engineers didn't help us.
+Elixir is an amazing concurrent language, but in the context of mutliple servers and processes, it's logs are exceptionally difficult to use.
+They're noisy, unpareseable, hard to read, and hard to access.
+Current logging systems built for ops engineers haven't helped.
 This is why we built Timber.
-It takes a different approach to Elixir logging by integrating directly with your app.
-Instead of changing your log messages, Timber captures context and metadata by working directly with the standard Elixir `Logger`.
-This makes your logs easy to search, use, and _read_, giving you unparalleled insight into your Elixir app.
+It's a different approach to Elixir logging.
+Instead of prefixing your logs with noisy metadata, Timber integrates directly with your application, capturing rich context and metadata without altering your logs.
+This makes your logs easy to [search, use, and _read_](#do-amazing-things-with-your-logs), giving you _complete_ insight into your Elixir app.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Powerful logging**](#usage)